andriniaina/andriniaina.github.io/cv/cv_en.markdown

 <div class="duree_offset">09/2005 - 02/2010 (~4.5ans+)</div>

-### Amadeus IT Group, département SEP (Sales and e-commerce platforms)
+### Amadeus IT Group, SEP department (Sales and e-commerce platforms)

-**Responsable de la maintenance des composants PNR (dossier passager), TSM (pricing records), et Queues (file de traitement des PNR) du logiciel de réservation B2B phare d’Amadeus**

-**Ingénieur analyste fonctionnel**

-* Définition des cas d'utilisation, à partir des besoins formulés par le Product Management et Marketing
-* Identification des impacts sur le système et suivi de la progression du développement auprès des équipes impactées
-* Evaluation de la charge de travail
-* Proposition de maquettes d'interfaces IHM
-* Rédaction des spécifications fonctionnelles
-* Présentation des impacts et des nouvelles fonctionnalités
-* Identification des plans de tests et rédaction des tests fonctionnels
-* Validation fonctionnelle du logiciel, en amont de l’équipe Assurance Qualité
-* Validation des fichiers d'aide

-**Ingénieur développement Java/javascript**

-* Responsable du développement des modules PNR, TSM et Queues (client léger javascript)
-* Conception et maintenance de beans serveur
+**Java/javascript developer**
+* Responsible for the maintenance of the following modules on the B2B point-of-sale solution: Passenger record, Pricing record, and Queues
+* Maintaned and wrote some basic server-side java beans

+**Product definition**

+* Wrote use-case specifications, using the requirements given by the Product Management and the Marketing department
+* Identified impacts on the system; followed the progression of the development
+* UI mock-ups
+* Presented the new features
+* Functional tests before handing the software to the QA team

-> **Env.
-Technique:** java/j2ee, xml/xsd/xslt, html/css, javascript, edifact, Visual Studio, Eclipse, Rational Rose, JBoss
+> **Technologies:** java/j2ee, xml/xsd/xslt, html/css, javascript, edifact, Visual Studio, Eclipse, Rational Rose, JBoss